dcos/dcos-docs/1.10/deploying-jobs/quickstart.md

     dcos job remove <job-id>
     ```

-1. Go to the "Jobs" tab of the DC/OS web interface to verify that you have removed your job, or verify from the CLI:
+1. Go to the **Jobs** tab of the DC/OS web interface to verify that you have removed your job, or verify from the CLI:

     ```
     dcos job list